Actively Recruiting

 • Secondary hypertension

-• Obstructive sleep apnea (STOP-BANG score 5 or higher), insomnia, Parkinson's syndrome, nocturnal polyuria, or other conditions affecting nighttime blood pressure
+• Obstructive sleep apnea (STOP-BANG score 5 or higher), insomnia, Parkinson's syndrome, nocturnal polyuria, or other diseases affecting nighttime blood pressure

-• Invalid ambulatory blood pressure monitoring (less than 70% valid readings, fewer than 20 daytime readings or fewer than 7 nighttime readings)
+• Invalid ambulatory blood pressure monitoring (less than 70% valid readings, or fewer than 20 daytime or 7 nighttime readings)

 • Coronary heart disease, myocardial infarction, or stroke within the last 6 months